bedigambar/QuillKeys/README.md

 > *"You do not need to leave your room.
 Remain sitting at your table and listen.
 The world will freely offer itself to you to be unmasked."* — Franz Kafka

 **QuillKeys** is not just another typing test.
-It's a journey through the profound minds of literary giants—where every keystroke echoes the philosophies of Kafka, Dostoevsky, Camus, and Gogol.
+It's a journey through the profound minds of literary giants, where every keystroke echoes the philosophies of Kafka, Dostoevsky, Camus, and Gogol, and the timeless verses of Whitman, Dickinson, Frost, and Poe.

 ---